Last Updated on November 15, 2022 by JaimeSays

-After missing Open House Chicago 2017 for a wedding in New Orleans–one in which I still haven’t received a thank you card after spending $1200+ combined between expenses and gifts for the bride––I am delighted that I will be in town for Open House Chicago 2017.
-While it is in its seventh year, I only discovered the event four years ago.
+After missing Open House Chicago 2017 for a wedding in New Orleans–one in which I still haven’t received a thank you card after spending $1200+ combined between expenses and gifts for the bride––I am delighted that I will be in town for Open House Chicago this year!
+While it is in its eighth year, I only discovered the event five years ago.
 The first year, I was able to visit 23 different places…and then promptly collapsed until Monday morning.
 Each year, I try to map out my schedule ahead of time to maximize the number of sites I can see.
 Since many of the sites I featured in last year’s post are still active, I’m including them at the end of this post.
 But for 2018, I will gladly give you my recommendations for my 15 Open House Chicago must-see sites.